 In accordance to ECC Decision 20(02) [1], the related studies es were done for the non-AAS BS architectures, defined in 3GPP TS 38.104 [4].
 Therefore the RAN4 requirements derivation was limited to the BS type 1-C requirements, only.

 As the EIRP limits were defined in the ECC Decision (20)02 [1], consideration of non-AAS BS architecture required to convert those EIRP limits into the conducted requirements assuming a maximum gain that can vary depending on the used antenna and related antenna gain as well as the potential losses, e.g., feeder.
 In the present consideration an antenna gain of 17 dBi and 4 dB losses are assumed in accordance to ECC Report 318 [5] resulting to a maximum gain value of GmaxRMR900 = 13 dBi, encompassing internal losses (feeder, etc.) of 0 dB.
 Other assumptions may lead to other maximum gain values and conducted requirements.
+Also, one antenna connector was assumed.
+If the BS has more than one antenna connector, the limits shall be re-calculated considering the intended number of antenna connectors serving a cell.

 <End of the change>